Joe Wheeler (rugby union): Television career

 After retiring from playing rugby, Wheeler was hired by Sky Sport to commentate rugby.
+He is still with Sky TV and is a popular rugby commentator with both viewers and the players alike.

 In April 2021, Wheeler apologised after mimicking an Asian accent in an offensive way when talking about former teammate Kazuki Himeno during a post-match interview with another Highlanders player.

 Personal life

-Wheeler comes from a successful sporting family: his brother Ben Wheeler is a cricketer who plays for Central Districts; and his grandfather Ray Dowker was a multi-talented athlete who represented Canterbury in cricket, football and many other codes.
+Wheeler comes from a successful sporting family of Ngāi Tahu descent: his brother Ben Wheeler is a cricketer who plays for Central Districts; and his grandfather Ray Dowker was a multi-talented athlete who represented Canterbury in cricket, football and many other codes.

-Samuel Wheeler, his older brother, featured in several Marlborough social pub dart competitions and finished a career high 6th place (after a land slip denied other competitors the ability to attend).

 In December 2015, Wheeler became engaged to his girlfriend of six years Courtney MacKay, one of the contestants from season 5 of The Block NZ.
 They married in 2017, and had a daughter in 2019.